You are here

 Pell and Hegeman Halls, Bishop Quads, College Avenue Campus

 The Asian American Identities & Images Living Learning community (AAII LLC) seeks to enhance students’ knowledge of the diverse lived experiences of Asian Americans and other peoples of Asian descent in the United States.
 The AAII LLC provides a sense of community among undergraduates in this program and the Rutgers University community at large.
 This unique residential environment combines curricular and co-curricular activities designed to enhance each student’s overall college experience.
-Residents of this community live in Bishop Quads (Hegeman Hall and Pell Hall) on the College Avenue Campus.
+Residents of this community live in Bishop Quad (Hegeman Hall and Pell Hall) on the College Avenue Campus.
 All Rutgers students interested in the diverse cultural and ethnic groups that comprise Asian America are encouraged to apply to join the community.
 This community is comprised of students, ranging from first-year students through seniors, who are interested in building a community based on mutual interests, developing their knowledge of Asians/Asian Americans in the United States and across the diaspora, creating connections with University faculty and staff, and exploring leadership opportunities through social and cultural organizations

 Students and mentors will live on the College Avenue Campus, adjacent to downtown New Brunswick with theaters, restaurants, student-friendly shopping, and the NJ Transit train station for easy access to NYC and Philadelphia.
-Pell and Hegeman Halls are in the heart of the College Avenue Campus in the scenic Bishop Quads area.
+Pell and Hegeman Halls are in the heart of the College Avenue Campus in the scenic Bishop Quad area.

 - Build a network of faculty and staff members who are willing to assist you in your college journey

 - Participate in special events and field trips to New York City

 - Individualized attention from designated live-in peer mentors

 - Cultural immersion and enrichment